warrofua/Michaelis-Menten-Behavior/MM Behavior/README.md

 - E: Amount of experience or exposure to stimuli
 - K_b: Constant that indicates the amount of experience required for the learning rate to reach half of its maximum value

-## How to Use
+How to Use:

+Download all the necessary files from the repository.

+Open the command line or terminal and navigate to the folder where you downloaded the files.

-1. Install the required dependencies:
+Install the required dependencies by running:

 pip install -r requirements.txt

-2. Run the Flask app:
+Start the Flask app by executing:

 python app.py

-3. Open your web browser and go to `http://127.0.0.1:5000/` to access the web app.
+Open your web browser and visit http://127.0.0.1:5000/ to access the web app.

-4. Input the R_max, K_b, E_min, and E_max values, and click the "Calculate" button.
-The web app will generate a graph that displays the relationship between the rate of learning (R) and the amount of experience (E) based on the provided values.
+Enter the R_max, K_b, E_min, and E_max values in the corresponding input fields, and click the "Calculate" button.

+The web app will display a graph illustrating the relationship between the rate of learning (R) and the amount of experience (E) based on your input values.

 ## License